-The table below contains only a few examples of the available hardware accessories.
+The table below contains examples of part of the available hardware accessories.
 Additional components include, but are not limited to, microphones, preamplifiers, software, power supplies, tripods, calibrators, sensors, protective cases, adapters, and cables.

 For a complete list of standard and system accessories, see website www.senseca.com.